npetestArtifact/ISSTA2024/README.md

 # NPETest
-This repository contains the source codes for NPETest and other resources inclulding experimental data to support the paper "Effective Test Case Generation for Java Null Pointer Exceptions".
+This repository contains the source codes for NPETest and other resources inclulding experimental data to support the paper "Effective Unit Test Generation for Java Null Pointer Exceptions".

 ## Benchmarks
 The directory [benchmarks](./benchmarks) contains all benchmarks.